aws/aws-toolkit-vscode/docs/lsp.md

     npm run package
     ```
     to get the project setup
-3. Enable the lsp experiment:
-    ```
-    "aws.experiments": {
-      "amazonqLSP": true,
-      "amazonqLSPInline": true, // optional: enables inline completion from flare "amazonqLSPChat": true // optional: enables chat from flare }
-    ```
-4. Uncomment the `__AMAZONQLSP_PATH` and `__AMAZONQLSP_UI` variables in the `amazonq/.vscode/launch.json` extension configuration
+3. Uncomment the `__AMAZONQLSP_PATH` and `__AMAZONQLSP_UI` variables in the `amazonq/.vscode/launch.json` extension configuration
-5. Use the `Launch LSP with Debugging` configuration and set breakpoints in VSCode or the language server
+4. Use the `Launch LSP with Debugging` configuration and set breakpoints in VSCode or the language server
-6. (Optional): Enable `"amazonq.trace.server": "on"` or `"amazonq.trace.server": "verbose"` in your VSCode settings to view detailed log messages sent to/from the language server.
+5. (Optional): Enable `"amazonq.trace.server": "on"` or `"amazonq.trace.server": "verbose"` in your VSCode settings to view detailed log messages sent to/from the language server.
 These log messages will show up in the "Amazon Q Language Server" output channel

 ## Amazon Q Inline Activation